Key Takeaways:

 15+ Days

-Many people will see a significant reduction in acute withdrawal symptoms at this point, but some may continue to experience them for several weeks.
+Many people will see a significant reduction in acute withdrawal symptoms at this point, but some guests may continue to experience protracted withdrawal symptoms after acute withdrawal ends.

-In some cases, people may experience post-acute withdrawal syndrome (PAWS), following benzodiazepine withdrawal, which can include prolonged symptoms like mood swings, anxiety, and sleep disturbances.
-It is also called protracted withdrawal.
+In some cases, people may experience post-acute withdrawal syndrome (PAWS), following benzodiazepine withdrawal, which is also known as protracted withdrawal syndrome and may affect about 10% of people.
 These symptoms can last for several days to several weeks, depending on the individual.
+In some long term benzodiazepine cases, cognitive deficits and reduced cognitive abilities can persist for months or years, though improvement is common over time.
 Withdrawal symptoms are a sign that someone needs substance abuse treatment at a recovery center.
+A slower taper may help lower this risk, and in some detox settings a longer acting benzodiazepine is used to make tapering smoother.

 Finding Help for Xanax Addiction